ED files money laundering case against Kerala CM Pinarayi Vijayan’s daughter, her company

 On Wednesday, Communist Party of India (Marxist) leader MV Govindan questioned at a press conference whether the Enforcement Directorate had any credibility, PTI reported.

 “You can target anyone politically,” Govindan said when asked if the investigation was meant to target the chief minister.
 “But the question is who is targeting?
-It [Enforcement Directorate] is doing the daily labour for the BJP [Bharatiya Janata Party].
+It [Enforcement Directorate] is doing the daily labour for the BJP [Bharatiya Janata Party].”

 “The party [the Communist Party of India (Marxist)] and its people are not the ones who will surrender to such tactics and cases,” Govindan added.